jdros15/Talking-LLM/README.md

 4. Wait for the LLM to process your speech and respond
 5. The LLM's response will be displayed in the chat and spoken aloud

+## Conversation History with Gemini

+The application now maintains conversation history with Gemini's API.
+This allows Gemini to remember previous exchanges in the conversation, providing more contextually relevant responses.

+How it works:
+1. The frontend collects all messages in the conversation
+2. When sending a request to Gemini, the entire conversation history is formatted and included
+3. Gemini processes the full conversation context to generate a response

+This implementation helps Gemini understand the context of your conversation across multiple turns, similar to how other LLM-based chat interfaces work.

 ## Deployment to Netlify

 ### Deploy via Netlify Dashboard